stevegt/grid-cli/v2/doc/202-von-neumann.md

     - Memory in PromiseGrid is represented using a trie structure, which allows for efficient storage and retrieval of byte sequences.
     - Each node in the trie could correspond to a piece of code or data, rooted and referenced through its unique hash, enabling flexible and dynamic data access.

+3. **Decentralized Storage**:
+    - Memory in PromiseGrid is distributed across nodes in the network, ensuring fault tolerance and scalability.
+    - The trie structure enables efficient traversal and retrieval of data, promoting decentralized computation.

+4. **Infinite Scalability**:
+    - PromiseGrid's memory is theoretically infinite, as it can scale horizontally by adding more nodes to the network.
+    - In practice, the growth rate of the grid may outpace the bandwidth of any single node, enabling the grid's capacity to be relatively unbounded from the perspective of any single node.

 ### Addressing in PromiseGrid

 1. **Addresses as Content Hashes**:
     - Unlike Von Neumann's linear addressing, addresses in PromiseGrid are content hashes derived from the data or code itself.
-    - This means the location of a piece of data is determined by hashing its content, ensuring unique and collision-resistant references.
+    - This means the location of a piece of data is determined by hashing its content, enabling unique and collision-resistant references.

 2. **Dynamic and Decentralized**:
     - Addressing in PromiseGrid is inherently dynamic, as the hash represents not only the data's location but also its integrity.